Mohadeseh-Atyabi/Smart-traffic-sign-management-system-based-on-mobile-phone-images/README.md

 </p>

 ## Dataset
+I collected a dataset that focuses on Tehran's dynamic streets, presenting a distinct perspective on the traffic sign challenges encountered in this vibrant urban environment.
+To collect the images, the mobile phone camera was installed on the windshield of the moving car and a picture was taken every 3 seconds.
+Investigations have shown that signs that are up to 7 meters away from the camera can be easily identified.
+To reduce the overlapping of consecutive images, the images that are less than 7 meters apart have been filtered.
+Eventually, a total of **1010 images** were used that were divided into test and train with the ratio of 80 to 20.
+In this dataset, 18 different types of traffic signs was annotated using **Label Studio**.
+I have shared my dataset on [Kaggle](https://www.kaggle.com/datasets/mohadesehatyabi/iranian-traffic-sign-dataset/).
+Feel free to download it and use it in your machine vision and image processing projects.

 ## Finetuning Faster R-CNN
 ## Determining the location of detected objects
 ## Visualization of identified signs on Google Map